 God commands us to care for the most vulnerable, but this can often seem like an impossible task in our daily lives.
-Anthropology PhD student and InterVarsity alumna Almita Miranda of Northwestern University discovered that her life experiences, her research skills, and her faith could all help her advocate for a group on the margins: undocumented immigrants and their families.
+Anthropology PhD student and InterVarsity alumna Almita Miranda of Northwestern University discovered that her life experiences, research skills, and faith could help her advocate for a group on the margins: undocumented immigrants and their families.

 Finding a Place

 Almita’s parents immigrated to the United States from Mexico in the 1970s.
-Because of their experiences and the experiences of others in Almita’s community, “immigration was always part of my life,” she said.
-But it wasn’t until her undergraduate years at Northwestern that Almita first came to terms with her ethnic identity and learned about the historic and ongoing forms of systemic discrimination against racial minorities.
+Because of their experiences and others in Almita’s community, “immigration was always part of my life,” she said.
+But it wasn’t until her undergraduate years at Northwestern University that Almita first came to terms with her ethnic identity and learned about the historic and ongoing forms of systemic discrimination against racial minorities.
 It was these things that helped her recognize her calling to work with undocumented Mexican immigrants.

-As a first-generation college student, undergraduate life was difficult and overwhelming for Almita at first.
+As a first-generation college student, undergraduate life was overwhelming for Almita at first.
 “I felt alienated at times, both for being Latina and for coming from a working-class background,” she said.
 Almita found a safe community that helped her through this time of transition when she joined InterVarsity’s LaFe (Latino Fellowship).

 Northwestern’s LaFe Bible study provided a place for her to explore the ways her ethnicity and her faith intersected.
 “Attending the first LaFe national conference in 2004, where we read the book of Esther, helped me realize that being a Christian did not mean having to deny my ethnic identity,” Almita said.
 “Rather, I could embrace it as it informs my unique experiences, which can be used for God’s purpose.”

-One summer, she received a fellowship to do research about “mixed-status families”, or families where some members are undocumented while others are U.S. citizens.
+One summer, she received a fellowship to do research about “mixed-status families,” or families where some members are undocumented while others are U.S. citizens.
 Her interviews with these families struck a chord, leading her to pursue a PhD in cultural anthropology at Northwestern.
 “God gave me a calling,” Almita said.

 Stories for Justice